Hermitter/MATRIX-MOS-With-Unity/Unity-Assets/README.md

 should have a url field to input the ip of your MATRIX device
 - ws://YOUR_PI_IP:PORT/socket.io/?EIO=4&transport=websocket

 The "SocketIO" Game Object will also have boxes that you need to check for the sensors you want to use.
+If checked, selected sensors will log their values into the unity console.
+If needed, you can comment this out in the MATRIX.cs file.

 # Usage
 ```